shantosh123/UIPATH_Extract_And_Replace/README.md

 Replace <lastname>, <forename> and <country> with previously extracted information stored in variables.

 In message box display correct message at the end of each loop.

+  # How To run This Project
+  1, Install UIpath studio on your local machine
+  2, Find the HTTPS link from GitHub repo
+  3, Open your uipath studio and Find the Team menu from the Left corner menu.
+  4, Choose Clone Repository
+  5, Give Repository URL which you copied from GitHub and Pest it 6, Make a one folder where you want to save that project 7, Give the folder location on the Check out directory 8, Click Open
+  You will clone the repo
+  # Enjoy coding